juandrengifo/salesGPTplus/README-api.md

 --data '{
     "human_say": "my pain always pain, so I cannot sleep well", "conversation_history": [
-        "Ted Lasso: Hey, good morning!
-How are you? <END_OF_TURN>", "User: hi, how are you? why calling? <END_OF_TURN>", "Ted Lasso: Hi there!
-I'\''m Ted Lasso from Sleep Haven.
+        "VictorIA: Hey, good morning!
+How are you? <END_OF_TURN>", "User: hi, how are you? why calling? <END_OF_TURN>", "VictorIA: Hi there!
+I'\''m VictorIA from Sleep Haven.
 I'\''m calling to see if you'\''re looking to achieve better sleep by purchasing a premium mattress.
 How have you been sleeping lately? <END_OF_TURN>"
     ]
 }'
 ```